BlackCubes/pig-game/README.md

 document.querySelector('.winning-score-panel').textContent = winningScore;
 ```

 It then displays whatever the variable `winningScore` is to the browser.
 The object `parseInt()` is used to convert the string into numeric value from the prompt.
-The object `Number.isInteger()` checks if the value if numeric.
+The object `Number.isInteger()` checks if the value is numeric.
 If not, then it returns `false`.

 The function `init()` initializes the code when the page is first started, or when the user clicks on `NEW GAME`, and this is done by setting `scores`, `activePlayer`, and `roundScore` to `0`.
 Last but not least is setting `gamePlaying` to `true`: